Skip to main content

 While installing an extension is a great option to enable a search function on ChatGPT, you might have missed the fact that all computers have a built-in search function that can easily be used to locate old conversations on the chatbot.
 You can use the browser-agnostic Control/F function, which is the same across operating systems as well.

 To ensure this method works best, clear any old conversations by clicking New Chat.
-Press Crtl + F and type your keyword or phrase in the find bar that pops up and press enter.
+Press the Crtl + F keyboard shortcut type your keyword or phrase in the find bar that pops up and press enter.
 This will highlight all of the corresponding phrases on the webpage, particularly in the conversation history.
 Keep pressing enter until you find the conversation that you’re looking for and click it to populate it into the main response space.
 It might be tedious if you have a lot of conversations in your history, but it is still a savvy option in a pinch.

 Fionna Agomuoh